• Skip to primary navigation

 Parsley, a popular herb in Mediterranean, Middle Eastern and European cuisines, has significant cultural and regional importance.

-Italian parsley, also known as flat-leaf parsley, is commonly used in Italian cuisine for its robust flavor profile.
+Italian parsley, also known as flat-leaf parsley, is commonly used in Italian cuisine for its strong flavor.

 On the other hand, curly leaf parsley is preferred in American cooking for its decorative qualities.